 The problem of self-hate has been the focus of my first three posts about recovering from this painful feeling.
 (You can find links to these posts at the end of this blog post.)
 This post is about healing Wounded Self.

-In my last post, I also began to examine how we recover from self-hate: by returning to Love, which allows us to connect with our Wise Self.
-As we work on returning to Love, we inevitably realize that we need to deal with our Wounded Self that develops from our patterns of self-hate.
+In my last post, I examined how we recover from self-hate: by returning to Love, which allows us to connect with our Wise Self.
+As we work on returning to Love, we inevitably realize that we need to deal with our Wounded Self.
+This is the Self that develops from patterns of perfectionism and self-hate.

-Step #4: I realized I could allow Love to heal all that is dark, diseased, and wounded in me.
+Step #4: I realized I could allow Love to heal my Wounded Self.

 The dark, diseased, and wounded part of us is our Wounded Self.
 Everyone has this part.
 It develops when we feel cut off from or forget about Love and our Wise Self.

 It is important to realize that many of our problems stem from an inability to feel love, to believe we are lovable, or to love ourselves.

 This claim may seem very odd because we are surrounded by people in the world who seem to love themselves far too much.
 Such problems lead to selfishness and narcissism, and they cause a great deal of suffering in the world.

 Because selfishness and narcissism are so destructive, we are sometimes afraid of loving ourselves.